-Acculturation Discrimination degree to which a person can function in the mainstream culture barriers to opportunity based on prejudice Economic status earnings, income, and financial resources Education how much and what type of schooling you had Ethnicity your ancestry and heritage Experience specific events in your life that influenced your world-view Gender Identity whether you consider yourself male, female, neither, or something else individually and/or culturally defined.
-Illness/disability your current condition and past medical/psychiatric history Immigration/migration status personal and family history of location and/or relocation
+Acculturation degree to which a person can function in the mainstream culture

+Discriminationbarriers to opportunity based on prejudiceEconomic statusearnings, income, and financial resourcesEducationhow much and what type of schooling you had

+Ethnicity your ancestry and heritage

+Experience specific events in your life that influenced your worldview Gender Identity whether you consider yourself male, female, neither, or something else individually and/or culturally defined.

+Illness/disability your current condition and past medical/psychiatric history country/home)

+Immigration/migration status personal and family history of location and/or relocation

-National origin where you were born (what you consider your original country/home) Nuclear family usually you, your parents, and your siblings Primary language the language you spoke at home growing up Race usually refers to physical characteristics, such as skin color Religion your affiliation with an organized, spiritually-oriented group Sex refers to your biological, physiological, and anatomical composition (male, female, intersex, eg.) Sexual orientation feelings of attraction towards any given gender category or categories of persons Social kinship network all people you consider family, may include close friends Traditions/rituals practices and routines handed down in your family and/or culture
+National origin where you were born (what you consider your original composition (male, female, intersex, e.g.)

+Nuclear family usually you, your parents, and your siblings Primary language the language you spoke at home growing up feelings of attraction towards any given gender category or Sexual orientation categories of persons practices and routines handed down in your family and/or culture